dvinay486/MAD_Practicals/checkboxradiobutton/INSTRUCTIONS.md

-# MSBTE Practical: Develop a program to design Checkbox and Radiobutton (Course: 316006)
+# Develop a program to design Checkbox and Radiobutton

-This guide explains how to create an Android application that uses CheckBoxes and RadioButtons to collect user input.
+This explains how to create an Android application that uses CheckBoxes and RadioButtons to collect user input.

 ## Step 1: Design the UI (Layout)
 Open `app/src/main/res/layout/activity_main.xml`.
 We use a `LinearLayout` with `vertical` orientation.